 An incisional hernia occurs after surgery to the wall of the abdomen.

-An inguinal hernia occurs when a small portion of the bowel bulges into the groin.
+An inguinal hernia occurs when a small portion of the bowel or other tissue bulges into the groin.

 An umbilical hernia appears in the belly button.
 A periumbilical hernia is similar to an umbilical hernia, but it occurs next to the belly button.

 A person with a hernia often feels pain, pressure, or burning or feels like something has given way.